 I once took nearly a half a year in meeting with Jehovah’s Witnesses; almost every Saturday.
 I understood their intentions.
 They were trying to change my mind.
 My intentions were exactly the same in the opposite direction.
 As it turns out, Jehovah’s Witnesses are trained in the art of subverting faith.
 That’s what they do best and they make no apologies for it.
-IT is all above board in that regard.
+It is all above board in that regard.
 This is not so with the secular humanist.
 When you encounter him it will have an entirely different feel to it.
 For one, nothing is above board.
-Indeed the Secular Humanist proselytizer does not see himself as a proselytiser at all, and would reject any such suggestion outright.
+Indeed the Secular Humanist proselytizer does not see himself as a proselytizer at all, and would reject any such suggestion outright.

 You should realize that you will be living in a culture dominated by this “religion”, Secular Humanism.
 You could actually say that it is the state religion in that it is the mandatory view in the state school.
 Most of the people you meet also, regardless of their political persuasions, will be thoroughly indoctrinated into this religion, or worldview.
 And in keeping with the history of established religions, that is to say, “state religions”, it is wholly intolerant of opposing belief systems.

-But Secular Humanism is different than other established religions in that it rejects the existence of a deity beyond man himself.
+But Secular Humanism is different from other established religions in that it rejects the existence of a deity beyond man himself.
 In this religion man is god, and as such would never view himself as one of those religious, zealot proselytizers.
-Such words are pejoratives saved for “religious” religions.
+Such words are pejoratives saved for religions.
 So, unlike myself and the Jehovah’s Witnesses, he will not knowingly be attempting to preach you out of your faith and into another, but rather he will see himself as simply convincing you to be normal… like him.

 The idea of man’s accountability for the life he lived brings us to another question concerning guilt and righteousness.
 The secular humanist will preach to you that you make up your own righteousness.
 But you cannot do as he preaches for if you do you will be be persecuted and judged if your ideas of righteousness does not agree with his and his ilk.
-Indeed, you must be an environmentalist, anti-religion–especially of the conservative Christian variety, you must approve of aberrant sexual behavior and and condone the murder of babies in the womb.
+Indeed, you must be an environmentalist, anti-religion–especially of the conservative Christian variety, you must approve of aberrant sexual behavior and condone the murder of babies in the womb.
 The “community” becomes the catch phrase.
 You must fall in line with “the community’s” standards of righteousness or be considered wicked and evil.
 But “the community” is just a front.
 The real source of right and wrong are those who have the power to establish it.
 In the end, might is the source of right in “the community”.
-So, when the Secular Humanist is appealing to you, these are the things he is attempting to proselytise you into, and again, it won’t be because he knows it, but because you need to believe it.
+So, when the Secular Humanist is appealing to you, these are the things he is attempting to proselytize you into.
+And again, it won’t be because he knows it, but rather because you need to believe it.

 Lastly, you should realize that Secular Humanism comes to you with many labels not excluding the label “Christian”.
-A “Christian” may come preaching and proselytising in an attempt to usurp your faith and lure you into his “religion” And in the same way as all other Secular Humanists, this proselytiser will not be aware of what he is doing either.
+A “Christian” may come preaching and proselytising in an attempt to usurp your faith and lure you into his “religion”.
+And in the same way as all other Secular Humanists, this proselytizer will not be aware of what he is doing either.
 The humanist is easy to spot by his source of “truth”.
 If it is man’s wisdom, and not God’s Word, he is trying to preach you into the City of Man.
 The Secular Humanist will love certain Bible verses that align themselves with his sensibilities, but don’t be fooled.
 He will reject anything that the community rejects.
 They will not tolerate such thinking, nor can they.

 It is important to realize also that as a Christian you ought not fit into this Secular Humanist society.
 What you call evil this world will not call evil and what you call good this world will not call good.
-What is normal for the secular humanist will not be normal for you.
+What is normal for the Secular Humanist will not be normal for you.
 You have a different source for truth.
 So, let us go to our source, God’s Word, and see what He has to say about all of this.
 Jesus tells us in Matthew 12:30 that “Whoever is not with me is against me, and whoever does not gather with me scatters.”
 A little later in the same chapter he continues: “Either make the tree good and its fruit good, or make the tree bad and its fruit bad, for the tree is known by its fruit.”
 That word “good” raises an important question.
 Does Man decide through brute power what is good and evil, or does God decree it through His law?